-Buying Bitcoin with debit and credit card can really be problematic.
-Fortunately, the companies like Coinbase and CoinMama have simplified the process to buy Bitcoins.
+Buying Bitcoin with debit and credit cards can really be problematic.
+Fortunately, companies like Coinbase and CoinMama have simplified the process to buy Bitcoins.
 With Coinbase, you can use your bank or PayPal account to make a deposit into your Bitcoin wallet.
 Your account would be funded within a few days after which you can exchange traditional currency for Bitcoin.

 How to Use Bitcoin?

 You can use Bitcoin to buy products and services from more than 100,000 merchants.
-Though not every major supplier accepts this digital currency, you may find several companies offering products and service against Bitcoin.
+Though not every major supplier accepts this digital currency, you may find several companies offering products and services against Bitcoin.
 Also, you can sell this digital currency in exchange for other currencies or things.
 It is pertinent to mention here that there are no inherent transaction fees with this electronic cash.
 However, Coinbase charges a nominal fee when you buy or sell Bitcoin.

 Is Bitcoin Legal?

 Bitcoin is legal, just like other currencies, but using this digital currency for illegal purposes is, of course, unlawful.
-A few years back, Bitcoin was the only currency which was accepted in the Dark Web marketplace for drugs and other illicit products and services.
-In 2013, FBI seized that website.
+A few years back, Bitcoin was the only currency that was accepted in the Dark Web marketplace for drugs and other illicit products and services.
+In 2013, the FBI seized that website.

 The illegal use of this digital currency has attracted law enforcement, legislative bodies, and media.
 Several new reports asserted that the popularity of cryptocurrency depends on its ability to use it for the purchase of illicit goods and services.
-The University of Kentucky conducted a research in 2014, in which they found that the factors driving interest in Bitcoins are computer programming and illegal activities.
+The University of Kentucky conducted research in 2014, in which they found that the factors driving interest in Bitcoins are computer programming and illegal activities.
 They found limited or no support for investment or political purposes.

 In 2017, Australian researchers found out that 25 percent of all Bitcoin users were involved in some sort of crime and 44 percent of all Bitcoin transactions were linked with illegal activities.
 Almost 24 million Bitcoin users holding $8 billion worth of Bitcoins were mainly using this cryptocurrency for illegal purposes and made 36 million transactions of worth $72 billion for illegitimate motives.